runekrauss/freddy/README.md

 $ ctest
 ```

 For debugging purposes, type `Debug` instead of `Release`.
-Note that this may have a negative effect on EDDY's
+Note that this may have a negative effect on the performance
-performance.
-Additionally, you can add `-j k` to build on $k$ cores, or `-v` to show in detail the commands used
+of EDDY.
+Additionally, you can add `-j k` to build on `k` cores, or `-v` to show in detail the commands used to build.
-to build.

 ## :+1: Contribute